programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt1.md

 slug: computer-vision-deep-learning-pt1
 date: 2022-08-17
 authors:
 - Daniel van Strien
 - Kaspar Beelen
 - Melvin Wevers
 - Thomas Smits
 - Katherine McDonough
 reviewers:
 - Michael Black
 - Catherine DeRose
 editors:
 - Nabeel Siddiqui
 - Alex Wermer-Colan
 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/342
 difficulty: 3
 activity: analyzing
 topics: [python, machine-learning]
-abstract: "This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research.
-Using a dataset of historical newspaper advertisements and the fastai Python library, the lesson walks through the pipeline of training a computer vision model to perform image classification."
+abstract: This is the first of a two-part lesson introducing deep learning based computer vision methods for humanities research.
+Using a dataset of historical newspaper advertisements and the fastai Python library, the lesson walks through the pipeline of training a computer vision model to perform image classification.
 mathjax: true
-avatar_alt: An illustration of a below camera on top of a wooden stand with a dark cloth.
+avatar_alt: An illustration of a camera on top of a wooden stand with a dark cloth.
 next: computer-vision-deep-learning-pt2
 series_total: 2 lessons
 sequence: 1
 doi: 10.46430/phen0101

 ---

 {% include toc.html %}